-As job seekers are not employees they are not be eligible for workers’ compensation.
+As job seekers are not employees they are not eligible for workers’ compensation.

-The Australian Government Department of Employment purchases personal accident insurance and public and/or product liability insurance to cover job seekers while they undertake their placements, including travelling to and from your organisation.
+The Australian Government Department of Employment purchases personal accident insurance and public and/or product liability insurance to cover job seekers while they undertake their placements, including travelling to and from your business.

 You can ask your jobactive provider to give you further information on the insurance policies and what to do in the event of any accidental injury or damage occurring.

 Your jobactive provider will work closely with you to ensure your needs are met.